cloud-gov/cf-domain-broker/README.md

 #### DNS Resolvers

-Because the broker uses an [integration ACME tool called Gravel](https://github.com/18f/gravel), the internal ACME client leverages a custom DNS resolver precheck.
+The internal ACME client leverages a custom DNS resolver precheck.
 This means the internal ACME client will try to resolve TXT records from DNS-01 challenges before informing the upstream ACME server the record is ready to be resolved.
 As part of that, if no resolvers are